US-CBP/design-system/packages/web-components/readme.md

 <script type="module" src="https://unpkg.com/@cbpds/web-components@0.0.1-develop.20/dist/cbp-web-components/cbp-web-components.esm.js"></script>
 ```

-Ideally, your application should reference an central, organization-hosted copy of the files or pull the package's  `dist/cbp-web-components` directory into your application's "assets" directory and reference them as such:
+Ideally, your application should reference a central, organization-hosted copy of the files or pull the package's  `dist/cbp-web-components` directory into your application's "assets" directory and reference them as such:

 ```
 <script type="module" src="./assets/cbp-web-components/cbp-web-components.esm.js"></script>